 Colorado Environmental Health Association |

 MILTON M. MILLER AWARDCEHA's highest honor, presented to an outstanding Environmental Health Professional in a leadership position.
-Award History: Later he worked for Denver University where he established a school for sanitary science training.
+Milton M. Miller was a Public Health Service Officer in the 30's and 40's who specialized in dairy plant inspections and developed the model dairy code for Colorado.
+Later he worked for Denver University where he established a school for sanitary science training.
 While there, he was involved with the Colorado Environmental Health Association (CEHA).
 At that time CEHA was called the Rocky Mountain Section of the National Association of Sanitarians.
 Mr. Miller was CEHA's fourth president in 1950.
 In 1954, he organized the first ever Annual Educational Conference.
 In the 50's, Mr. Miller was Editor of the Journal of Environmental health, at that time called the Sanitarian which was published by the National Association of Sanitarians now called NEHA.
 Mr. Miller also served on the NEHA Board of Directors.
 In 1957, NEHA recognized his long and distinguished career with the award of their highest honor, the Walter S. Mangold Award.
 A Nominee must:

 |